Are Growing Pains Real?

 Growing pains do tend to run in families.
 This holds true with my own family.
 My husband and I both experienced growing pains when we were children and our children have shared this same experience (that’s how we know when they have failed to listen to their “foot specialist” parents and chose to wear shoes which are less than suitable.
 See, mom always does know best!).

-Growing pains is characterized by aching or throbbing pain in one or both legs at night.
-There is no swelling, not visible sign of injury, no pain when touched and does not cause your child to limp.
+Growing pains are characterized by aching or throbbing pain in one or both legs at night.
+There is no swelling, no visible sign of injury, no pain when touched and does not cause your child to limp.
 If your child wakes up complaining of aching, throbbing legs, try the following to soothe his or her discomfort: